Amazing Race 2017 Contestants Announced: This Time, Everyone Is A Stranger

 The Amazing Race 2017 contestants have been announced, and this time, instead of established teams, everyone competing is a stranger!
 All of the contestants will meet each other for the first time when host Phil Keoghan introduces them at the starting line, and then a quick competition will help determine who gets teamed up.

-As Hollywood Life reports, the 29th season of The Amazing Race will buck the tradition of having couples with an established relationship – parents and children, boyfriends and girlfriends husbands and wives – compete together as teams.
+As Hollywood Life reported, the 29th season of The Amazing Race will buck the tradition of having couples with an established relationship – parents and children, boyfriends and girlfriends, husbands and wives – compete together as teams.
 Instead, the competing teams will be total strangers who met each other that very moment.

 The Cast Of Season 29! #TheAmazingRace@RaeHarris97 @HannahLiv93 @BennyHarris96 pic.twitter.com/ltOyE5mE7T